ArriagaReyes/Delta/GDD.md

 ## Audio Design

 - Talk about any atmospheric audio effects we wish to include, such as the heartbeat effect

+## Art Style

+- What we aim to achieve visually

 ## Advancement System